-Many users come across “No Display” error in spite of supporting auto feature and pairing properly.
+Many users come across a “No Display” error in spite of supporting auto features and pairing properly.
 Due to this, they get irritated as they face Android Auto not working smoothly.
-Now it’s a bug or something else, its need to be fixed.
+Now it’s a bug or something else, it needs to be fixed.

 Check out the below steps:

 - Now reconnect to Android Auto